-A demonstration of the consequences of using the inappropriate classical estimators of variance and standard deviation is given in Koutsoyiannis (2003).
-In brief, equation (9) results in underestimation of variance, which for small time scales is not serious, but increases for larger scales.
-The increasingly underestimated standard deviation with the increase of scale k, when the classical estimator is used, has another important consequence: it obscures the presence of the Hurst phenomenon for small samples.
-Specifically, in a logarithmic plot of standard deviation vs scale, the slope of the curve of classical estimate is not constant, as implied by the scaling law (equation (4)), but decreases with the increase of scale k.
-Not only does it result in underestimation of the Hurst coefficient itself, but it may also lead to the wrong conclusion that for large scales this slope tends to 0.5, a value indicating absence of the Hurst phenomenon.
+A demonstration of the consequences of using the inappropriate classic estimators of variance and standard deviation is given in Koutsoyiannis (2003).
+In brief, (9) results in underestimation of variance, which for small timescales is not serious but increases for larger scales.
+The increasingly underestimated standard deviation with the increase of scale k, when the classic estimator is used, has another important consequence: it obscures the presence of the Hurst phenomenon for small samples.
+Specifically, in a logarithmic plot of standard deviation versus scale, the slope of the curve of classic estimate is not constant, as implied by the scaling law (4), but decreases with the increase of scale k.
+Not only does it result in underestimation of the Hurst coefficient itself, but it may also lead to a conclusion that for large scales this slope tends to 0.5, a value indicating absence of the Hurst phenomenon.